Lady Caroline Paget

 Lady Alexandra Mary Cecilia Caroline Paget (15 June 1913 – 22 May 1973) was an English socialite and actress.

 Early life and family

 Lady Caroline was born Lady Alexandra Mary Cecilia Caroline Paget on 15 June 1913.
 She was the eldest child of Charles Paget, 6th Marquess of Anglesey, and his wife, the former Lady Victoria Manners.
 Lady Caroline's mother was the daughter of Henry Manners, 8th Duke of Rutland.

 Career

 During the 1930s, she was a notable British socialite, and a minor actress.
 She was beloved of the artist Rex Whistler, who painted numerous portraits of her, including a startling nude, which is on display at Plas Newydd, (the ancestral home of the Marquess of Anglesey).
 Lady Caroline Paget was the unrequited love of Elizabeth Parrish Starr.
 There are several references to her in the published journals of Edith Olivier and The National Screen and Sound Archive of Wales has footage of short films featuring Caroline and her sister Elizabeth, as well as other material.
+Writer Maureen Emerson also provides considerable information about Paget & Starr her in her book 'Escape to Provence'.